rugveddanej/rugveddanej/README.md

 ## 💻 About Me

 Hi, I'm Rugved!
 A relentless developer, constantly pushing the boundaries of technology with insane optimization and futuristic designs.
-My work is a nightmare for all other developers, as I bring the ultimate level of effectiveness, speed, and unbeatable performance to every project.

 ## 💻 Projects
 - [**LunaTools**](https://github.com/rugveddanej/LunaTools)
-  LunaTools is a tool that installs the tools of Luna for Termux, designed to make your Android device more powerful and versatile with next-level optimization.
+  LunaTools is a tool that installs the tools of Luna for Termux, designed to make your Android device more powerful and versatile.

 <p align="center">
   <a href="https://github.com/rugveddanej/LunaTools">